front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 ### PWA

-- `FRONT_COMMERCE_DISABLE_OFFLINE_MODE`: in case you don't want to load the offline page when the user is disconnected
+- `FRONT_COMMERCE_DISABLE_OFFLINE_MODE`: in case you don't want to load the offline page when the user is offline

 ## Remote services configuration